Whole Earth Forecaster Home

 The Worst Tornado Outbreak in U.S. History

 The most widespread tornado outbreak in U.S. history occurred April 3-4, 1974.
 330 people died and 5,484 were injured during the 148 twisters in thirteen states.
 Seven category F5 tornadoes occurred on April 3, including the deadly Xenia Ohio twister.
 Below are all tornado reports during that period compared to The Berg Timer.
+What a strong correlation.

 Tornadoes occurred during low BT periods just before and after high BT.
 The big April 3-4 outbreak occurred exactly at the lowest 3-day BT period on April 3.